mike1821/italian-trainer/README.md

 # Italian Vocabulary Practice Tool

-An enhanced vocabulary learning tool for practicing Italian-Greek translations with multiple study modes.
+An enhanced vocabulary learning tool for practicing Italian–Greek translations and Italian grammar, with a web interface and an Android app.

 ## Features

-1. **Categories & Difficulty Levels**: Organize words by topics and difficulty (1-3)
+1. **Categories & Difficulty Levels**: Organize words by topics and difficulty (1–3)
-2. **Spaced Repetition**: Automatically tracks weak words and schedules reviews
+2. **Spaced Repetition**: Automatically tracks weak words and schedules reviews; vocabulary quizzes prioritise words due for review and weaker words
 3. **Audio Pronunciation**: Italian text-to-speech using Google TTS
-4. **Flashcard Mode**: Interactive flip cards with self-assessment
+4. **Multiple Choice**: 4-option quiz (Italian→Greek and Greek→Italian); wrong options are drawn from the same category when possible for harder, more useful practice
-5. **Multiple Choice**: 4-option quiz format
+5. **Grammar Exercises**: Fill-in exercises for verbs (present), articles, special verbs (avercela, avere, essere, esserci), and irregular nouns; answers checked on the server
-6. **Sentence Generation**: Practice with auto-generated sentences
+6. **Web Interface**: Browser-based practice at localhost:5000 – Vocabolario, Grammatica, Statistiche
-7. **Web Interface**: Modern browser-based practice at localhost:5000
+7. **Android App**: WebView app that uses the same backend; set your server URL and practice on your phone (see [android/README.md](android/README.md))

 ## Installation